mikeal/ZDAG/README.md

 * map keys are sorted by their string value reference number
 * this means the map sorting naturally corresponds to the value sorting algorithm

+# Optimizations

+All optimizatios are required in order to guarantee determinism.